Has Your ADHD Thrown Your Life Off Track?

 I don’t have time for therapy.
 My other responsibilities are more important.

 While I wouldn’t downplay these other responsibilities, I would argue that therapy matches them in importance.
-There is nothing more foundational to your life than being able to become calm and focused when you need to.
+There is nothing more foundational to your life than being able to calm yourself and focus when you need to.
 ADHD therapy provides those tools so that you can be successful in all areas of your life, including whatever other responsibilities you might have.
-ADHD commonly interferes with the ability to prioritize what’s important.
+Additionally, ADHD commonly interferes with the ability to prioritize.
 It would be a shame if you let it convince you that therapy isn’t so important.

 I’m worried you’ll tell me I need ADHD medication.

 I try to avoid telling people what they should or should not do when it comes to medication.
 We are all individuals.
 It’s important to weigh the cost and benefits of taking any psychiatric drug.
 Counseling can be extremely effective, and not everyone needs or wants psychiatric medication for ADHD.
 I will, however, encourage you to educate yourself fully about medication’s advantages and disadvantages so that you can make an informed choice on whether or not you’d like to pursue that route.

 Therapy can be an amazing resource if done properly.
 Having someone to guide you can help you figure out tools and strategies to avoid the typical pitfalls of ADHD and to find shortcuts to your goals.